 The Tibidabo Funicular

 The Tibidabo Funicular connects Plaza del Doctor Andréu with Plaza del Tibidabo, where it connects with the Tranvía Blau.
-It runs during months when the amusement park is open and costs 2 euros for a one way ticket or 3 euros for a return.
+It runs during months when the amusement park is open.

 The Montjuïc Funicular